AndOrangutan/quboid-nvim/README.md

 - [jose-elias-alvarez/null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [jay-babu/mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) - mason-null-ls bridges mason.nvim with the null-ls plugin - making it easier to use both plugins together.
 - [DNLHC/glance.nvim](https://github.com/DNLHC/glance.nvim) - A pretty window for previewing, navigating and editing your LSP locations.
+- [RRethy/vim-illuminate](https://github.com/RRethy/vim-illuminate) - (Neo)Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching
 - [zbirenbaum/neodim](https://github.com/zbirenbaum/neodim) - Neovim plugin for dimming the highlights of unused functions, variables, parameters, and more.

 #### Package Manager